Home Repair and Do It Yourself Tips from the Natural Handyman

 Don't assume all caulks have good adhesive properties...

-Some caulks are for designed just caulking and nothing else.
+Some caulks are designed for just caulking and nothing else.
 Always read the label to be sure!
-If the product does not say "adhesive caulk", it probably isn't!
+If the product label does not say "adhesive caulk", it probably isn't!

-Three of the most popular brands of adhesive caulks are DAP, Polyseamseal, Phenoseal, and GE Silicone.
+Four of the most popular brands of adhesive caulks are DAP, Loctite "2 in 1" (formerly Polyseamseal), Phenoseal, and GE Silicone.

 Click HERE for more information about using caulk in tubs and showers.